stasel/WebRTC-iOS/README.md

 ## Requirements
-1. Xcode 12.0 or later
+1. Xcode 12.1 or later
 2. iOS 10 or later
-3. Cocoapods
-4. Node.js + npm (For NodeJS Signaling server)
+3. Node.js + npm (For NodeJS Signaling server)
 **- OR -**
 macOS 10.15 (For Swift signaling server)